-Exterior styling cues from the original FJ brought forward on the FJ Cruiser include a narrow slot of a second grille built into the front lip of the hood, the trio of windshield wipers at the base of an upright windshield, the round headlights and the metallic-colored enclosure that frames them and the word Toyota (instead of the interlocking oval emblem that adorns the face of other Toyotas), the white roof, the wraparound rear windows and the spare tire mounted on the back of the vehicle.
+Exterior styling cues from the original FJ brought forward on the FJ Cruiser include a narrow slot of a second grille built into the front lip of the hood, the trio of windshield wipers at the base of an upright windshield, the round headlights and the metallic-colored enclosure that frames them and the main grille (with Toyota in simple gothic letters, instead of the interlocking oval emblem that adorns the face of other modern Toyotas), the white roof, the wraparound rear windows and the spare tire mounted on the back of the vehicle.

-The FJ Cruiser shares much of its under structure with the Toyota 4Runner four-door SUV and Tacoma pickup truck, but you'd never guess that to look at the new vehicle with its wide turtle-shell body design.
+The FJ Cruiser shares much of its under structure with the Toyota 4Runner four-door SUV and Tacoma pickup truck, but you'd never guess that to look at the FJ with its wide, turtle-shell body design.

 Viewed in profile, the most noticeable aspects of the FJ Cruiser are its upright windshield, tall and protective body sides, short windows and very wide C-pillar on either side of the cargo area.

 Though it may look like a two-door, the FJ Cruiser actually has four doors, opening almost French door style on either side to create a good-sized opening for access to the back seat and cargo area.
-The rear door also opens wide, and features a backlight glass that can be opened even when the door itself is closed.
+The rear door also opens wide, and features a backlight glass that can be flipper up when the door itself is closed.

-If you want leather seats, you don't want an FJ Cruiser, which comes only with water-resistant cloth-covered seats with rubberized floor and cargo mats.
+If you want leather seats, you don't want an FJ Cruiser, which comes only with water-resistant cloth upholstery and rubberized floor and cargo mats.
 The expectation is that people who drive FJ Cruisers will get them dirty, and want the easy cleanup provided by such materials.

 Switches for various mechanical systems are set in a panel just ahead of the shift lever.
 Not only are they conveniently placed, but there are dummy switches to ease installation of aftermarket equipment such as auxiliary lighting or locking axles for extreme off-road use.